ginobilinie/codeBook/README.md

 177. preorderTraversal_whileloop.cpp: We use a while loop and stack to do the preorder traverse.
 After we visit the current node, we store the right child (non-empty) to the stack, and go the left node.
 If left node is not null, then we get the top node of the stack, and go on the while loop.

-178. postorderTraversal.cpp: this is a simple recursive version.
+178. postorderTraversal.cpp: this is a simple recursive version for postorder traverse.

 179. postorderTraversal_while_stack.cpp: We use a while loop and stack to do the non-recursive version.
 I also use a unordered_map to record whether it has been recorded or not. we use stack to help following the rule: